+Personnel

-Kyle Lehman was born in
+Kyle & Joy Lehman

+FBCS TEACHER | GRADES 11-12

+Birthdate: December 18, 1986, July 12, 1992 Favorite verse: I John 4:18

-Chambersburg, PA, the fifth of seven children, and moved to Guys Mills at age 8 with his parents, Melvin and Shelia.
-After homeschooling for grades 1-8, Kyle enrolled at Faith Builders Christian School for grades 9-12, graduating in
+Kyle Lehman was born in Chambersburg, PA, the fifth of seven children, and moved to Guys Mills at age 8 with his parents, Melvin and Shelia.
+After homeschooling for grades I-8, Kyle enrolled at Faith

-2005.
+Builders Christian School for grades 9-12, graduating in 2005.
 He completed the Teacher Apprenticing Program in 2008 and taught three years at Anchor Christian School in Chambersburg.
 He also has experience in cabinetry and carpentry at Heritage Millworks and RJL Construction.
 Joy (Rotelle) Lehman grew up in Honey Brook, Pennsylvania.
 She graduated from Terre Hill Mennonite High School in 2010.
 After completing the Teacher Apprenticing Program in 2012, she worked for her family's business, September Farm, and taught fourth grade at Weavertown Mennonite School.

-Kyle and Joy were married in 2015 and have two sons, Collin and Ryder.
-They enjoy timespent with family and friends, farming, choral music, and distancerunning.
-Kyle and Joy want to ultimately see God's will done on earth just as it'sdone in heaven, and specifically to see the Kingdom on earth expand and grow through the generation that follows them.
-PERSONNEL

-Melvin & Shelia Lehman
+Kyle and Joy were married in 2015 and have three sons, Collin, Ryder, and Kipling.
+Their interests include music, local history, the outdoors, and distance running.
+Kyle and Joy want to ultimately see God's will done on earth just as it's done in heaven, and specifically to see the Kingdom on earth expand and grow through the generation that follows them.
+Melvin & Shelia Lehman FBTI INSTRUCTOR, MENTOR Birthdates: November 10, 1955, January 17, 1956 Life verse: Joshua 24:15 Melvin Lehman was born and raised on a farm near Chambersburg, Pennsylvania.
+After his schooling at Portice Elementary, J. Frank Faust Junior

-FBTI Instructor, Mentor

-Birthdates: November 10, 1955, and January 17, 1956

-Life verse: Joshua 24:15

-"As for me and my house, we will serve the Lord!"

-Melvin Lehman was born and raised on a farm near Chambersburg, Pennsylvania.
-After his schooling at Portice Elementary, J. Frank Faust Junior High, and Chambersburg Area Senior High, he worked for 5 years as a mechanic of agricultural equipment.
+High, and Chambersburg Area Senior High, he worked for 5 years as a mechanic of agricultural equipment.
 He then began teaching at Anchor Christian School near Chambersburg.
 He came to FBEP (1993-1994) as the first principal of FBCS to launch the first year of school, going back to Anchor Christian for one year before returning to FBEP to serve as director.
 Melvin has been a teacher for 42 years.
 Shelia (Martin) Lehman was born and raised in Shippensburg, Pennsylvania.
 After her schooling at Nancy Grayson Elementary, Orrstown Elementary, Shippensburg Area Junior High, and Shippensburg Area Senior High, she worked as a bookkeeper at First National Bank in Shippensburg for several years.
 Melvin and Shelia were married in 1975.
 They have seven children: Jolynn, married to Andrew Schmucker; Ryan, married to Linda Yoder; Shannon married to JoElla Beiler; Shaunda, married to Amos Stoltzfus; Kyle, married to Joy Rotelle, Erikson, married to Marilyn Kauffman; and Jordan, married to Laura Gehman.
 It brings them great joy and delight to have their 25 grandchildren enjoy their home and Felsenheim Farm while keeping them young at heart.
 As a couple they want to know their Creator and how to cooperate with Him in the work He is doing on the face of the earth.
 Melvin wants to partner with Shelia in creating a culture of holiness in their home and in the church as an example to others and for the glory of God.

+Personnel

 Marilyn Martin

+FBCS TEACHER | GRADES 5-6

-Birthdate: March 7, 1983
+Birthdate: March 7, 1983 Favorite verse: John 14:23

-Favorite verse: John 14:23 ""If a man love Me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him."

 The second of seven children, Marilyn was born in central Wisconsin.
 At age ten, she moved with her family to Lancaster County, PA, where she completed high school at the Blue Rock Mennonite School.
 When she was eighteen, her family moved to New Mexico, but she soon returned to the East to teach at the French Creek Mennonite School in northwestern PA.
-After fourteen years with the middle elementary grades there, she took a year's sabbatical then enrolled at Faith Builders in the Christian Ministries track (2017-2019.)
+After fourteen years with the